Chevron shuts down Tamar gas field off Israel coast in wake of unrest

-Middle EastChevron shuts down Tamar gas field off Israel coast in wake of unrest

-Chevron (CVX.N) has shut down the Tamar natural gas platform off the Israeli coast at the instruction of the country's energy ministry, the company said on Wednesday, following a wave of unrest in the region. read more
+LONDON (Reuters) - Chevron has shut down the Tamar natural gas platform off the Israeli coast at the instruction of the country’s energy ministry, the company said on Wednesday, following a wave of unrest in the region.

 “In accordance with instructions received from the Ministry of Energy, we have shut-in and depressurised the Tamar Platform,” Chevron said in a statement.